roman-milk/roman-milk.github.io/becky-was-bad.md

  She smiled back at me and said, "Want a blow job?"

  I smiled at her and said, "Race you to the bedroom."
-Report_Story #1